 | 4.
 Testing & QA | Manual testing | $1,500 – $7,000 | Test for bugs, usability, and cross-device performance | ~4 weeks |

-| Automated testing | $1,500 – $8,000 | Set up scripts and frameworks for automated checks | ||
+| Automated testing | $1,500 – $8,000 | Set up scripts and frameworks for automated checks |

 How to Minimise the Cost to Develop a Music Streaming App?

+A good way to reduce costs is to start small and grow over time.
 Instead of building a full streaming app at once, launch a Minimum Viable Product (MVP) with only core features like music playback, user login, and playlists.

+This helps you test the market, gather feedback, and refine the app before adding advanced options like AI recommendations or sharing.
 You can also save money by using cross-platform tools like Flutter or React Native, which work for both iOS and Android with one codebase.

 Other cost-cutting steps include outsourcing to skilled but affordable app developers, picking an efficient tech stack, and running on cloud infrastructure.
+This keeps the app reliable without high upfront costs.

-How to Monetize Your Music Streaming App
+Music Streaming App Revenue Models

 Freemium Model

+Freemium gives basic features for free and advanced features on paid plans.
 The free tier has limits.
 Freemium users get lower quality audio, limited skips, and frequent ads.

 However, premium plans remove those limits.
 They include ad-free listening, the ability to skip tracks, high-quality audio, and offline playback.
+The model is used to attract a wide range of users and monetize a section to become paying subscribers.

 Subscription Plans

+Recurrent revenue can be achieved through subscriptions.
+Here, users pay for a premium membership on a monthly or annual basis.
 You can offer different levels of pricing based on the type of audience, like student, individual, or family plans.

 Such a model stimulates loyalty and enables users to check out the plans that best suit their needs and budget.
+YouTube Music is a prime example of such plans.

 Advertisements

+One potential source of revenue could be in-app advertising.
 The advertisements can take the form of audio by linking between songs, via a banner, or a short video clip at the start of playback.
+You must be able to strike a balance such that advertisements do not exasperate customers.

+Moreover, premium subscriptions, which offer an ad-free experience, also serve as motivation for users to upgrade.
 Basically, you serve ads to non-premium members and go ad-free with premium subscribers; in both cases, you make money.

 In-App Purchases

+When it comes to in-app purchases to increase revenue, a paid feature or content can help.
 This could be in the form of products, first dibs on records, exclusive music experiences, or personalized playlists.

 You can also encourage users to make additional purchases within the app with the help of virtual gifts, sound effects, and premium music-curation tools.